Fort0Rohan/Exploring-scam-and-fraud-detection-using-Graph-Data-Science/README.txt

-All the analysis usin cypher query can be found in the "BDT-asgnmnt_2-Rohan_Junaid_Khan".
+All the analysis using cypher query can be found in the "BDT-asgnmnt_2-Rohan_Junaid_Khan".
 Also, a youtube link describing the process and result is given.